-Pu Purpose: To discharge cooling water from a rendering plant into the Tawhiti Stream Co Condition requirement Means of monitoring during period under review 1.
-Limit on volume discharged Not monitored as consent not exercised N/A 2.
+Purpose: To discharge cooling water from a rendering plant into the Tawhiti Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Limit on volume discharged Not monitored as consent not exercised N/A 2.
 Limit on temperature increase in Tawhiti Stream, with GLP discharge Not monitored as consent not exercised N/A 3.
 Trigger volume for temperature monitoring Not monitored as consent not exercised N/A 4.
 Trigger volume for flow metering Not monitored as consent not exercised N/A 5.
-Trigger volume for suspension of temperature and flow monitoring Not monitored as consent not exercised N/A 6.
-Methodology for temperature and flow metering Not monitored as consent not exercised N/A 7.
+Trigger volume for suspension of temperature and flow monitoring Suspension of temperature Not monitored as consent not exercised 6.
+Methodology for temperature and flow metering in i 7.
 Actions on failure of monitors Not monitored as consent not exercised N/A 8.
-Monitors to be accessible Not monitored as consent not exercised N/A
+Monitors to be accessible Not monitored as consent not exercised N/A 9.

-Purpose: To discharge cooling water from a rendering plant into the Tawhiti Stream Condition requirement Means of monitoring during period under review Compliance achieved?
 Maintenance of hydrometric station on Tawhiti Stream Inspections N/A 10.
-No contaminant other than heat Not monitored as consent not exercised N/A Notification of exceedance of volume trigger Not monitored as consent not exercised N/A Review of monitoring programme, with lwi, upon exercise of consent Not applicable, as consent not exercised N/A 13.
+No contaminant other than heat Not monitored as consent not exercised N/A 11.
+Notification of exceedance of volume trigger Not monitored as consent not exercised N/A 12.
+Review of monitoring programme, with Iwi, upon exercise of consent Not applicable, as consent not exercised N/A 13.
 Adoption of best practicable option Not monitored as consent not exercised Yes 14.
 Provision for lapse of consent N/A 15.
-Optional review provision Next scheduled review in June 2022 N/A Overall assessment of consent compliance Overall assessment of administrative perfor N/A N/A
+Optional review provision Next scheduled review in June 2022 N/A resp pect of this consent eliance and environmental performance in N/A N/A

-During the 2015-2016 review period, overall, Graeme Lowe Protein demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in section 1.1.4.
+During the period under review, overall, Graeme Lowe Protein demonstrated a high level of environmental and good level of administrative performance with the resource consents as defined in section 1.1.4.

-3.7 Recommendations from the 2014-2015 Annual Report
+3.7 Recommendations from the 2015-2016 Annual Report

-In the 2014-2015 Annual Report, it was recommended:
+In the 2015-2016 Annual Report, it was recommended: